-Massive galaxy clusters ( $M{500} > 10^{14} M{\odot}$ ) are thought of as closed boxes that retain the past history of their cosmic evolution.
-The majority of their total mass takes the form of dark matter, which contributes 80-90% of the mass budget.
-While the stellar mass in member galaxies or in a diffuse component only constitutes a minor fraction (about 1-2% of the total and 6-12% of the baryonic mass; see Lin et al. 2012), the baryonic mass is dominated by the intracluster medium (ICM), which is a hot, optically-thin diffuse plasma at low densities in a local collisional equilibrium with temperatures of the order of 10 to 10 K. The thermodynamical and dynamical status of the ICM is non-trivially linked to the mass accretion history of the dark matter halo, the nuclear feedback from the central galaxy, and the star formation processes in the member galaxies.
-The latter, in particular, leaves its imprint on the ICM as a widespread chemical enrichment of heavy elements, mostly produced by supernovae explosions in the member galaxies, which can be efficiently measured with X-ray spectroscopy (Böhringer & Werner 2010; Mernier et al. 2018); this finding is also supported by relevant simulations (see Biffi et al. 2018a, and references therein).
-Tracing the evolution of metal abundance in the ICM can therefore provide useful information for revealing the star-formation history in cluster galaxies across cosmic time and the process that led to to the mixing of the intergalactic medium (IGM) with the ICM (Böhringer et al. 2004; de Plaa 2013).
+Massive galaxy clusters ( $M{500} > 10^{14} M{\odot}$ ) are considered as closed boxes that retain the past history of their cosmic evolution.
+The majority of their total mass is in the form of dark matter, which contributes 80-90% of the mass budget.
+While the stellar mass in member galaxies or in a diffuse component only constitutes a minor faction (about 1-2% of the total and 6-12% of the baryonic mass, see Lin et al. 2012), the baryonic mass is dominated by the intracluster medium (ICM), which is a hot, optically-thin diffuse plasma at low densities, in a local collisional equilibrium with temperatures of the order of $10^7$ to $10^8$ K. The thermodynamical and dynamical status of the ICM is non-trivially linked to the mass accretion history of the dark matter halo, the nuclear feedback from the central galaxy, and the star formation processes in the member galaxies.
+The latter, in particular, leaves its imprint in the ICM as a widespread chemical enrichment by heavy elements, mostly produced by supernovae explosions in the member galaxies, that can be efficiently measured with X-ray spectroscopy (Böhringer & Werner 2010; Mernier et al. 2018), as also supported by simulations (see Biffi et al. 2018a, and references therein).
+Tracing the evolution of metal abundance in the ICM can therefore provide useful information to reveal the star formation history in cluster galaxies across cosmic time and the process of mixing of the intergalactic medium (IGM) with the ICM (Böhringer et al. 2004; de Plaa 2013).

-The abundance of heavy elements (also generically referred to as "metals") in the ICM can be measured through the equivalent width of their emission lines in the X-ray spectrum.
-In particular, iron is the element with the most prominent emission features and it is therefore the only heavy element that has been detected in galaxy clusters up to $z \sim 1.6$ and possibly up to $z \sim 2$ (Rosati et al. 2009; Tozzi et al. 2013, 2015; Mantz et al. 2018) thanks to the $K{\alpha}$ emission line complex at 6.7-6.9 keV.
-The detection of other metals, instead, typically requires high signal-to-noise (S/N) spectra and is therefore basically limited to lower temperatures (kT < 3 keV), low redshifts, and central regions (De Grandi & Molendi 2009; Tamura et al. 2009; Mernier et al. 2017).
-In this framework, iron is the only element that can be robustly used to investigate the spatial distribution in the ICM and the cosmic evolution of metals on a timescale of ~10 Gyr.
+The abundance of heavy elements (also generically referred as "metals") in the ICM can be measured through the equivalent width of their emission lines in the X-ray spectrum.
+In particular, iron is the element with the most prominent emission features, and it is therefore the only heavy element that has been detected in galaxy clusters up to $z \sim 1.6$ and possibly up to $z \sim 2$ (Rosati et al. 2009; Tozzi et al. 2013, 2015; Mantz et al. 2018) thanks to the $K{\alpha}$ emission line complex at 6.7-6.9 keV.
+The detection of other metals, instead, typically requires high S/N spectra and, therefore, is basically limited to lower temperatures (kT < 3keV), low redshifts, and central regions (De Grandi & Molendi 2009; Tamura et al. 2009; Mernier et al. 2017).
+In this framework, iron is the only element that can be robustly used to investigate the spatial distribution in the ICM and the cosmic evolution of metals on a timescale of ~ 10 Gyr.